Advertisements

 Work Culture and Values

 Lincoln Electric’s reputation is built on consistency and respect for the people behind its success.
-The company is widely known for valuing long-term commitment, and it proudly boasts one of the highest employee retention rates in the manufacturing industry.
+The company is widely known for valuing long-term commitment, and proudly has one of the highest employee retention rates in the manufacturing industry.
 This isn’t just a place to clock in and out of.
 It’s an environment where people genuinely pursue careers.
 From the moment someone steps into a role here, they are welcomed into a community focused on progress, not just productivity.

 Types of Jobs Available